biorehab/informatics_club/src/posts/2025-03-31-intro-to-bayesian-networks.md

 </ol>
 </div>

-Baye's rule can be used to update to obtain the full posterior probability distribution of a random variable we are interested in given some evidence.
+Bayes' rule can be used to update and obtain the full posterior probability distribution of a random variable of interest, given some evidence.
 Suppose you find a coin on the street and we want to know if this is a fair coin.
-The coin looks like a regular coind so you believe that this coin is likely to be a fair coin, with the following prior probability distribution for the parameter $p$ - the probability of the coin landing heads up.
+The coin looks like a regular coin.
+So you believe that this coin is likely to be a fair coin, with the following prior probability distribution for the parameter $p$ - the probability of the coin landing heads up.
 Notice, here that $p$ is itself a random variable because of our uncertainity about its exact value.
 All we know is that its value is between 0 and 1.
 The Beta function is used to model the prior distribution of the parameter $p$.
 The Beta distribution is a continuous probability distribution defined on the interval $[0, 1]$.
 The Beta distribution is defined by two parameters $\alpha$ and $\beta$, which allow one to control the shape of the distribution.
 We toss the coin twenty times and depending on the number of head observed from this experiment, the posterior distribution changes.
 The following interactive demo shows how the prior (light red) and posterior (blue) distribution of the parameter $p$ changes as we observe more heads.

 <div class="container" id="bayesrule-coin-demo">
     <!-- Left: Controls -->